Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also

 ‘Zagreb’s main attraction is its attitude — a sophisticated laid back cool that puts life on pause in favor of friends and family […] if Zagreb has taught me one thing, it’s how to relax.’

 If I had to give Zagreb a nickname, it would be this: the slow city.

 Because visiting Zagreb for longer than 2 days will make you slow down.
 It could be a challenge at first, especially if rushing around is all you know.
 Or if you’re the kind of traveller who simply must see everything.

 Think of Zagreb’s highlights in terms of local and seasonal.
-Just as you love knowing where your food comes from, the best of Zagreb will come to you from the people you meet.
+For instance, just as you love knowing where your food comes from, the best of Zagreb will come to you from the people you meet.
 Much less from travel guides.

 #2: Zagreb guides don’t capture the whole picture

 So what could be wrong with reading a guidebook before visiting Zagreb?

 Nothing particularly.
 It’s just that official guidebooks have a copy-paste model they apply to cities universally.
 10 best restaurants, 5 must-see places, you know the drill.
 They categorise your experience into formulaic chunks.
-For example, you get recommendations about sights, nightlife, cuisine – making you believe this is all there is to a place.
+For example, you get recommendations about sights, nightlife, cuisine… And you think this is all there is to a place.